develop-biology/language.development/README.md

 Eons Python Library allows you to specify the precedence of spatial scopes with Fetch.
 That behavior needs to be ported to Biology.

 ### Sequences, Synapses, and Temporal Separation
 Sequences enable tasks to be accomplished dynamically: the same set of instructions can yield two different results when executed in different orders.
-Sequences are created using the Sequence operator (`\`).
+Sequences are created using the Sequence Operator (`\`).
 They implicitly execute each step along their path and make the previous Steps methods and members available to the subsequent Steps. **Only the last step in a sequence is returned.** Please note that, as with all executions, the **whole** Step object is returned so that any part of it may be accessed.

 The Eons Python Library calls this system of Sequences ["Implicit Inheritance"](https://github.com/eons-dev/lib_eons#implicit-inheritance).